sushruta19/dummycoin/README.md

-# DummyCoin - A Simplified Blockchain Implementation in TypeScript
+# DummyCoin - A Simplified Blockchain Implementation

-DummyCoin is a simple TypeScript implementation of a blockchain, focusing on the creation and management of "dummy coins."
+DummyCoin is a TypeScript implementation of a simplified version of bitcoin blockchain from scratch, focusing on the creation and management of "dummy coins".
 This project provides a basic understanding of blockchain concepts such as transactions, mining, and wallet management.
 The implementation includes key components like transactions, blocks, and a blockchain itself.

 ## Features